Returning profit from NZ therapeutic plant oils back to NZ Grower-Producers.

-The base rock of the Coromandel Peninsula is greywacke, a sedimentary rock deposited on the sea floor about 150 million years ago.
-Its later uplift and folding formed the Coromandel Range and the peninsula’s general shape.
+The base rock of the far north peninsula is greywacke, a sedimentary rock deposited on the sea floor about 150 million years ago.
+Its later uplift and folding formed the peninsula’s general shape.
 Between 20 and 10 million years ago a string of large andesitic volcanoes dominated the peninsula.
 They erupted intermittently, spewing lava and scattering ash and debris.
 All that remains of them are the ‘plugs’ or molten magma at their centres, the surrounding rock long eroded away.
 A later volcanic period beginning about nine million years ago produced rhyolites in place of the older andesites.
 Instead of forming volcanic cones, rhyolites exploded from calderas – large, deep craters – and formed sheets of ignimbrite in places.
-Remnant spines and domes of calderas are found south of Whitianga, Home of the Coromandel Mountains Company Ltd, our Kaupapa Partner, the worlds only organically certified manuka / kanuka producing station.
+Remnant spines and domes of calderas are found south of Kaitaia

 MOT is working with Whitianga based, Coromandel Mountains Co Ltd as its "kaupapa partner", a long established, local whanau owned manuka and kanuka oil operator on the Coromandel Peninsula.
 A company that shares the MOT kaupapa of making the Coromandel rohe (region) the heart of (1) the "organically certified" and (2) the "tikanga compliant" manuka and kanuka oil industry in Aotearoa/NZ.

 A South African boer (farmer) who has worked and managed farms and orchards in the Eastern BOP for over 17 years, "Rhino" is a farming prodigy who has the skills required to direct the entire farming operations.